JordanEmme/blog/content/posts/writing-a-chip8-emulator.md

 ---
 {data-content = "General Structure"}

-Now, assuming we , our `main` function should now look something like this:
+Now, assuming we do the decoding and execution steps in a single function, our `main` function should now look something like this:

 ```cpp
 int main(int argc, char** argv){